statisticalbiotechnology/bibook/bibook/retrieval/blast.md

 ### Indexing

 Before BLAST can efficiently search a database, it is critical that one index the sequences.
 Here's how BLAST indexes sequences:
-BLAST creates a lookup table where each entry corresponds to a k-mer (typically 11 for nucleotides and 3-6 for proteins).
+BLAST creates a lookup table where each entry corresponds to a k-mer (the default word size is 11 for nucleotides and 3 for proteins).
 For each k-mer in the database sequences, the algorithm stores its position within the sequence.

 ## The BLAST Algorithm